Code of Practice for the Private Keeping of Dogs

 Puppies should be socialised with a range of people and animals and exposed to a variety of experiences so they are confident with these situations later in life.
 Training and socialisation should be an ongoing commitment throughout the dog's life but are particularly important during the formative first 8 –16 week period of life.

-Check/correction chains should only be used when training dogs.
-If left on the dog in the yard/enclosure they can get caught and the dog can be choked.
+Check or correction chains should only be used when training dogs.
+If left on the dog in the yard or enclosure they can get caught and the dog can be choked.
 Caution should be used when utilising check chains as improper use may cause neck or throat injuries.
 Advice on use of check and other training collars as well as training methods can be sought from animal behaviourists, approved dog trainers or veterinarians.

 Examine dog collars daily for any sign of rubbing or injury.
 A collar needs to be tight enough that it cannot easily slip off but not so tight that it rubs or chokes the dog.
 Ideally you should be able to slip two fingers between the collar and dog's neck.